Dear Parent and Carers

 My child is on a school trip during the school day.
 Can they bring a phone to take photos?

-If your child would like to take photos on a school trip, they are welcome to bring a camera that is not on a mobile phone.
+IIf your child would like to take photos on a school trip, they are welcome to bring a camera that is not on a mobile phone.
+Phones are not permitted on the journey to and from the venue.

 My child is on a school trip outside of school hours.
 How will I know if the ETA changes?

 You will receive details about the trip in advance.
 This will include an ETA back at school.
-You will be notified of any change to this, or sometimes receive a confirmation of the arrival time via email (We use Edulink to facilitate this).
-We aim to send this to parents as we leave the destination, or when we are approximately 1 hour away.
+You will be notified of any change to this, or receive a confirmation of the arrival time via email (We use Edulink to facilitate this).
+We aim to send this to parents as we leave the destination, or when we are approximately 1 hour away where possible.

 What if they wish to make a purchase on a trip?